Your area Not set — showing everywhere

 Addressed

-She requested a formal procedural motion to ensure retiring staff members are recognized with a ceremony before the end of the school year.
-She emphasized the importance of giving teachers sufficient notice so they can attend.
+Following the discussion of a retiring teacher, Millman requested a formal motion to ensure that retiring staff members are recognized with a ceremony before the end of the school year.
+She emphasized the importance of giving teachers decent notice so they can attend.
 Key concern

 Board response